Kong/brij/README.md

 Options:
-  --schemas <string>  JSON path to the section in the OAS with the JSON schemas, e.g. '#/definitions' -h, --help          display help for command
+  --schemas <string>  JSON path to the section in the OAS with the JSON schemas, e.g. '#/definitions' --remove-circular   whether to remove circular references from schemas and treat them as generic objects, rather than fail to generate specs with circular references
+  -h, --help          display help for command
 ```